JMousqueton/Badware/README.md

 ## Description

-This Powershell ransomware crypt files using an X.509 public key certificate By Default the ransomware will crypt files in the C:\Data folder and save the X.509 public key certificate which is auto-generated in C:\YYYY-MM-DD-HHMM folder
+This Powershell ransomware crypts files using an X.509 public key certificate By Default the ransomware will crypt files in the C:\Data folder and save the X.509 public key certificate which is auto-generated in C:\YYYY-MM-DD-HHMM folder

 ## Author